While scrolling through my newsfeed a couple of days ago, I found myself smiling at a Twitter post. hungary covid emergency powers

 To add to this, part of the new legislation, which says that spreading false facts that could impede effectiveness of defense measures and raise fears of censorship, are permanent addition to the criminal code.

-The EU statement that Hungary joined states that “We therefore support the European Commission initiative to monitor the emergency measures and their application to ensure the fundamental values of the Union are upheld”. hungary coronavirus law
+The EU statement that Hungary joined states that “We therefore support the European Commission initiative to monitor the emergency measures and their application to ensure the fundamental values of the Union are upheld”. hungary covid emergency powers

 But to make Hungary change course, if the Commission finds that the country failed to ensure fundamental values, might require more than just a statement.
 Because what seems to be crystal clear is that “toothless” declarations that can’t even name the country are simply not going to cut it.